The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Journey to Gokyo Ri Peak

 Reaching Gokyo Ri is all about maintaining a slow, well-acclimatized pace through the Khumbu.
-Each day gradually increases your sleeping altitude, leading to an early-morning summit climb to Gokyo Ri.
+Each day, gradually increase your sleeping altitude, leading to an early-morning summit climb to Gokyo Ri.

 Days later, the journey reaches its climax at Gokyo village.
 The climb to the summit of Gokyo Ri (5,357m) typically begins in the early pre-dawn hours.
 It requires approximately 1.5 to 2.5 hours of strenuous uphill hiking.
 At this extreme elevation, the thinning oxygen significantly slows your pace, requiring a slow, rhythmic “Sherpa step” to navigate the steep, rocky terrain before reaching the top.
 Make sure to use headlamps and wear good layers of clothes to stay warm during the ascent.